![]() |

 - celebrating St. Patrick's Day in casual style

-- looking for a mostly hands-off meal
+- looking for an easy mostly hands-off meal

 Ready to get started?
 Here's your recipe!

-CARAWAY CORNED BEEF
+CORNED BEEF with

 Stovetop time: 4 hours